VinayChaudhari1996/pyspark-dataframe-made-easy/README.md

 ___

 > Before you start,
-1) Open Google colab or Any IDE and hit following cmd
+1) Open Google colab or Any IDE and hit following cmd.
 2) pip install pyspark